newrelic/newrelic-integration-e2e-action/README.md

         - The tests will look for this label to fetch the metrics and the entities from the New Relic backend.
     - The runner executes the tests one by one, checking that metrics &/or entities are being created correctly.
     - If the test fails, it's retried after the `retry_seconds` (default 30s) and up to the `retry_attempts` (default 10) defined for the action.
-    - It stops & removes the services (if they are required).
+    - It stops & removes the services if specified in the after step.
     - If `verbose` is true it logs the agent logs with other debug information.
 - The action is completed.